 Ensure that you clip only the wings.
 You want to avoid severing any bone, skin, or blood artery.
 Make sure to prevent causing harm to the chicken.
 Clip the feathers along the entire length of the wing.

-Clip the wing feathers gently with sharp scissors
+2. Clip the wing feathers gently with sharp scissors

-Why You Should Clip your Chicken’s Wings?
+Why Should You Clip Your Chicken’s Wings?

 Keeping a backyard flock ensures that you get delicious fresh eggs.
 They need minimal maintenance; all they want is clean water, nutritious food, and a secure and comfortable spot to sleep and lay eggs.

 Sadly for some chicken owners, maintaining chickens in their proper habitat may not frequently be simple.
-Chickens, being usually curious creatures, are unaware of the laws of the fence and even other boundaries.
+Chickens, usually curious creatures, are unaware of the laws of the fence and even other boundaries.
 Flying out over the fence may appear to them to be a brilliant idea.

 When chickens are fully feathered, they are capable of flying.
 They can fly for approximately 13 ft. long and about 6 ft. or higher above the ground.
 It’s not that long and high, but it is enough to cross a six-foot fence.